 The following illustration is a cross-sectional view of the machine viewed from the right.
-Place the recording paper face down in the paper tray.
+Place the recording paper face down in paper tray #1 (and #2).
 This paper first proceeds to the rear, bends upward, heads back toward the front, passes under the head/carriage unit for printing, and finally comes out onto the top of the paper tray cover.

-The machine supports two paper feed modes--"normal SF mode" and "high-speed feed mode."
-The latter mode applies when the "Fast" print quality is selected and the former mode, when any other print quality is selected.
+The machine supports three paper feed modes--"normal SF mode," "high-speed feed mode," and "LT mode."
+When the "Fast" print quality is selected, the "high-speed feed mode" applies; when any other print quality is selected, the "normal SF mode" or "LT mode" applies.